Adam Gibbs

 Adam Gibbs is an American voice actor who provides voices for English versions of Japanese anime series.
-He is known for his lead roles of Hotaro Oreki from Hyouka, Masaya Hinata from Aokana: Four Rhythm Across the Blue, Takashi Natsume from Natsume's Book of Friends, Shinichi Izumi from Parasyte, Hachiman Hikigaya from the My Youth Romantic Comedy Is Wrong, As I Expected series, Seiya Kanie from Amagi Brilliant Park, Taichi Mashima from Chihayafuru, Kei Kuramoto from Flying Witch, Hiromi Nase from Beyond the Boundary series, Ikki from Saint Seiya, Fumiya Tomozaki in Bottom-tier Character Tomozaki, and Nice from Hamatora.
+He is known for his lead roles of Ryo from 7 Seeds, Hotaro Oreki from Hyouka, Masaya Hinata from Aokana: Four Rhythm Across the Blue, Takashi Natsume from Natsume's Book of Friends, Shinichi Izumi from Parasyte, Hachiman Hikigaya from the My Youth Romantic Comedy Is Wrong, As I Expected series, Seiya Kanie from Amagi Brilliant Park, Taichi Mashima from Chihayafuru, Kei Kuramoto from Flying Witch, Hiromi Nase from Beyond the Boundary series, Ikki from Saint Seiya, Fumiya Tomozaki in Bottom-tier Character Tomozaki, and Nice from Hamatora.
+As of March 2026, he is best known for his role as Ryo from 7 Seeds, with Gibbs' also best known role being Shinichi Izumi from Parasyte.

 Biography

 Gibbs is associated with Sentai Filmworks and Funimation.
 He also acts at Theatre Under the Stars, Classical Theatre Company, Alley Theatre, and Stages Repertory.